SomeWeekendReading/someweekendreading.github.io/_posts/2023-02-15-on-chatgpt.md

 good too.)

 __NB:__ None of this is to take away from the _technical_ achievement of ChatGPS, and the scientists &amp; engineers behind it.
-This is clearly a work of high-quality craft, by high-quality people.
+This is clearly a work of high-quality craft, from high-quality craftspeople.
 It's just that "make plausible BS with no allegiance to truth" is kind of a&hellip; _peculiar_ goal if you're trying to make something useful.
 (But totally understandable if you're in the pay of fascist propagandists?
 I _really_ hope that's not the case!)